jshprz/cyberdark-fe/README.md

 ## Deployment

-To deploy the Smgn Cyber front-end to the Linux development server, use the custom PowerShell deployment script named `deploy-smgn-cyber-fe.ps1` located in the root directory of this project.
+To deploy the Cyberdark front-end to the Linux development server, use the custom PowerShell deployment script named `deploy-cyberdark-fe.ps1` located in the root directory of this project.

 ### Prerequisites